 - Best food delivery services: Grubhub vs DoorDash vs Uber Eats

-Then again, during the COVID-19 pandemic, local areas have loosened laws; for example, New York City now allows restaurants to offer alcoholic beverages for takeout or delivery.
-There’s no one-stop place to check the laws in every state, so as you shop with the best alcohol delivery services, be sure to check the availability of shipment to your location.
+Then again, during the COVID-19 pandemic, local areas have loosened laws; for example, New York City began allowing restaurants to offer alcoholic beverages for takeout or delivery.
+There’s no one-stop place to peruse the laws in every state, so as you shop with the best alcohol delivery services, be sure to check the availability of shipment to your location.

 Keep reading for our list of the best alcohol delivery services.